 It is also important to realize that federal work-study money is issued directly to the student as a payroll check and will not be applied directly to the account balance.
 Work-study funds are awarded but only available if the student is able to find an eligible job.
 Please take this into consideration when estimating your semester balance.

 All students are expected to make payment in full for their semester bill or make the first payment on a monthly payment plan prior to the first day of classes.
-Failure to finalize payment arrangements will result in a $250 fine assessed to registered students following the second week of the semester.
+Failure to finalize payment arrangements will result in a monthly 1% deferment fee of the current balance until paid in full.
 Students awaiting their financial aid award letter to be finalized still need to make payment arrangements before the end of the second week of classes.
-Questions regarding the status of your award letter should be directed to Financial Aid at (847) 317-8060 or [email protected].
+Questions regarding the status of your award letter should be directed to Financial Aid at 847.317.8060 or [email protected].

 You may also contact your bank if you wish to inquire about your personal online payment options.
 If you wish to wire funds directly to the university, please be sure to contact [email protected] for instructions.